 Peer on peer abuse can manifest itself in many ways.
 This may include bullying (including cyber bullying), physical abuse, sexual violence / sexual harassment, 'up-skirting', 'sexting' or initiation / hazing type violence and rituals.
-We do not tolerate any harmful behaviour in school and will take swift action to intervene where this occurs.
-We use lessons and assemblies to help children understand, in an age-appropriate way, what abuse is and we encourage them to tell a trusted adult if someone is behaving in a way that makes them feel uncomfortable.
-Our school understands the different gender issues that can be prevalent when dealing with peer on peer abuse.
-Our Behaviour and Anti-bullying Policies reflect the high expectations that the school places on positive behaviour from all members of our school community and how negative behaviours, including peer on peer abuse, is not tolerated and how such incidents are dealt with.
+We do not tolerate any harmful behaviour in school and will take swift action to intervene where this occurs, challenging inappropriate behaviours when they occur - we do not normalise abuse, nor allow a culture where it is tolerated.